dozmus/csar/design-docs/Useful Material.md

 * `call(void Figure.make*(..))`
 * `call(public * Figure.* (..))`

-You can restrict the domain of queries with the logical operators: and, or and not.
-You can use `*` as a wildcard but not `?`.
+You can restrict the domain of queries with logical operators (and, or and not).
+It has limited wildcards (`*`, `..` which serves as `*` specially for method parameters, but it lacks `?`).
-You can define a query with an alias, which helps address verbosity and the Don't Repeat Yourself principle.
-I can also use this to provide a method of code standards verification (i.e. define queries and run them against the project, matches imply errors in standards).
+You can define a query with an alias, which helps address the Don't Repeat Yourself principle, and thus verbosity.
+I can also use this to provide coding standards verification (i.e. define queries and run them against the project, with matches corresponding errors in standards).
 You can define method parameters as a type list or a named-type list which is flexible and expressive.

-One issue is my tool aims to be language-agnostic, so adopting a Java-like syntax will be non intuitive for non-Java programmers.
+One issue is csar aims to be language-agnostic, so adopting a Java-like syntax will be unintuitive for non-Java programmers.
-The syntax fails for dynamically-typed languages where types are not explicitly defined, so a method with signature: `my_method(int)` would be invalid in it (or require lots of processing).
-This would require more flexibility in defining method parameters by allowing names lists.
+The syntax partially fails for dynamically-typed languages where types are not explicitly defined, so a method with signature: `my_method(int)` would be invalid (or require additional processing).
+A solution to this is accepting variable name lists.

 ### [Infer](https://github.com/facebook/infer)
 Infer has developed a language called [AL](https://code.facebook.com/posts/277643589367408/) which it uses to define templates corresponding to code stink.
 Example below: